UI/UX Testing: Why It’s Important for Your Project

 So, it is important to configure the user interface in accordance with these changes and provide feedback that is received during the sessions with UI testing tools.
 This also should be reflected in the test cases written for all future UI tests.

-Why Is It so Important to Perform Ui Testing?
+Why Is It So Important to Perform UI Testing?

 The development team can spend a lot of time creating a product with powerful features, but if there are any problems with using the interface, that is all the users will remember.